 There are around 10 steps to achieving the perfect Windsor knot, and you’ll do well to use a tie of a good thickness and width to accentuate the effect.
 It can be worn by large guys, tall guys, and built guys, but may look a little unusual on skinny guys (don’t worry, you can use the half-Windsor instead).
 As for shirts, wide collars are the order of the day.

-How To Tie A Bow Tie
+A Bow Tie

 And finally, we come on to the bow tie.
 You’ll likely only need to know how to tie a bow tie for black tie events, but you may also find you can wear one to inject a bit of fun into a formal or semi-formal outfit.

-Learning how to tie a bow tie takes practice, but don’t be afraid to ask for help.
+A bow tie takes practice, but don’t be afraid to ask for help.
 Guys will always appreciate another man who knows how to help them tie a bow tie, and you’ll look so much better being able to tie one yourself than using a clip-on or pre-tied version.

 Fortunately, there’s only one way to tie a bow tie so get this right and you’re good to go.